3 Tax Concepts for Rental Property Tax

 One of seven tests the IRS uses to measure material participation is whether you spent 500 hours or more per year working in the rental activity.
 This is a difficult threshold for most landlords to meet, so most are subject to the passive-loss limitations.

-Your tax and accounting advisor can help you set up your depreciation schedule and determine how passive activity loss rules may affect your rental activity.
-Your Tax Advisor can also help you decide how to structure your rental activity for tax purposes (sole proprietor, LLC, etc.) and talk to you about your new recordkeeping responsibilities.
+Your tax advisor can help you set up your depreciation schedule and determine how passive activity loss rules may affect your rental activity.
+They can also help you decide how to structure your business for tax purposes and talk to you about your new recordkeeping responsibilities.

 Your new role as a property owner and landlord comes with opportunities and complexities.
-Starting out in compliance with tax law will save you headaches down the road and maximize your benefits along the way.
+Starting out in compliance with tax law and understanding rental property taxes will save you headaches down the road and could maximize your benefits along the way.